 Dimensions 9.8 x 4.6 in.

-Weight 6 lbs.
-3.2 oz.
+Weight 9 lbs.
+5 oz.

-The REI camp stove specialist who recommends the JetBoil Genesis loves both its versatility and its aesthetic: “It looks like it’s something out of the future.”
-Its compactness bona fides come from the fact that its two burners fold together so it can be slipped inside the included carrying case and JetBoil’s 5-liter pot (not included) to make a clean, packable unit.
+If you're in the market for a more traditional stove with the same level of portability, consider this one.
+The REI camp stove specialist who recommends the JetBoil Genesis loves both its versatility and its aesthetic: "It looks like it's something out of the future."
+Its compactness bona fides come from the fact that its two burners fold together so it can be slipped inside the included carrying case and JetBoil's 5-liter pot (not included) to make a clean, packable unit.
 That also makes this stove a great option when your camping vehicle of choice is a bike or backpack.

-The Genesis’ versatility comes from the ability to link a single fuel source to both your Genesis and many other JetBoil and, Eureka propane stoves (adapter hose not included).
-“Your JetBoil backpacking stove can become an extra burner if you’d like,” says the camp stove specialist.
-“That sets you up for the ultimate camp chef moment—frying bacon and eggs side by side at the same time you have water boiling for the coffee.”
+The Genesis' versatility comes from the ability to link a single fuel source to both your Genesis and many other JetBoil and Eureka propane stoves (adapter hose not included).
+"Your JetBoil backpacking stove can become an extra burner if you'd like," says the camp stove specialist.
+"That sets you up for the ultimate camp chef moment—frying bacon and eggs side by side at the same time you have water boiling for the coffee."
 You can also pair the Genesis with a compatible two-burner camp stove to create a group kitchen.

-Our camping specialist shared another, more altruistic use for your Genesis: “It’s a great stove for trail angels.
-It’s so compact you can pack it in on a side trail to fry up a feast.
-That’ll make you a hero to a whole lotta thru-hikers.”
-Buy here.
+Our camping specialist shared another, more altruistic use for your Genesis: "It's a great stove for trail angels.
+It's so compact you can pack it in on a side trail to fry up a feast.
+That'll make you a hero to a whole lotta thru-hikers."

-Best Budget Stove
+Best Budget Camp Stove

 Eureka SPRK+ Butane Camp Stove